Vanja Ilić (handballer)

-Vanja Ilić (Вања Илић; born 25 February 1993) is a Serbian handball player for C' Chartres MHB and the Serbia national team.
+Vanja Ilić (Вања Илић; born 25 February 1993) is a Serbian handball player for C' Chartres Métropole.
+He also represents the Serbia national team.
 He is the younger brother of fellow handball player Nemanja Ilić.

 Career

 After playing for PKB, Ilić signed with Partizan in June 2011.
 He spent four seasons at the club, before moving abroad to Macedonian side Rabotnički.
 A year later, Ilić rejoined Partizan, but quickly returned to Macedonia to play for Metalurg Skopje.

 At international level, Ilić won a silver medal with the Serbian team at the 2015 Summer Universiade and participated in two European Championships (2018, 2020) and one World Championship (2019).